donovm4/msft-certifications/expert/az-305/README.md

   - manual configuration of data replication

 > [!IMPORTANT]
-> Azure Back DOES NOT support ADLS
+> Azure Backup DOES NOT support ADLS

 ### Azure Files